stefanvstein/stonehorse.candy/README.md

 trampoline(foo(0));
 ```

-The functions done and recur creates Continuations telling the trampoline to either return with "Foo" or to continue with the data passed to recur, a Supplier.
+The functions done and recur creates Continuations telling the trampoline to either return with a supplied value, "Foo", or to continue recuring with the data passed to recur, a Supplier.

 This technique does allow for mutual recursion, like: